 posted by Bryon Moyer

-You can read more about the Zigbee update in their announcement.
+You can find more detail in their announcement.

 posted by Bryon Moyer

-You can get more details in their announcement.
+You can get more detail in their announcement.